 The reason baitcasting reels experience so much tangling is because of the way the bearings and braking systems operate.
 With a casting reel, once your lure hits the water, the reel continues to spin.

 So, even though you’re not sending any more line out, the spool is still spinning.
-The line has no where to go and ultimately, it just unravels inside of the reel causing a big mess.
+The line has nowhere to go and ultimately, it just unravels inside of the reel causing a big mess.

-A basic rule of thumb for deciding when to use a baitcaster is the heavier the tackle; the more likely a baitcaster will be what you need to use.
 This is why you see so many saltwater fishermen use baitcaster reels.
 They need heavier lines and lures, and a baitcaster can handle the heavy tackle and larger fish much more easily than a spinning reel.

 Another instance when you should use a baitcaster instead of a spinning reel is when casting distance matters.
 A spinning reel will not cast as far as a baitcasting reel will.
-Many bass fishing techniques require long casts so you’ll find that many professional bass anglers recommend a baitcaster.

 Lastly, a baitcaster should be used when pinpoint accuracy is needed to catch fish.
 This is another reason why bass fishermen often prefer a baitcaster to a spinning reel.
-Baitcasting rods and reels are much more accurate than spinning rods and reels.
-So when you need to place your lure in the perfect spot, use a baitcaster!

 Trolling/Conventional